Processed white flour

-But even worse, wheat’s heart of gold, the germ, is beaten out too.
-The germ is banned from white flour because it produces an oil when ground.
+But even worse, wheat’s heart of gold, the germ, is beaten out of it too.
+The germ is drubbed from white flour because it produces an oil when ground.
 The oil goes sour quickly, shortening flour’s shelf life.
-But with the loss of wheat’s germ, so goes most of wheat’s goodness.
+And with the loss of wheat’s germ, out goes most of wheat’s nutrition.

 Many folks today say Peter Pan is a Lost Boy.
-These people stay away from all kinds of wheat flour, even whole grains.
+These people stay away from all kinds of wheat flour, even whole grains, and eat “gluten-free.”.
 But unless you are allergic, or sensitive, to gluten, I think this trend is a bit over the top.
 The science on this just isn’t in yet.

 As a general rule for good health, I’d rather see people steer clear of sugar than wheat.